edriveX16/DOTMATRIX/README.md

-DOT MATRIX for Commander X16                                         Version 9
+DOT MATRIX for the Commander X16                                         Version 9

 turns the X16 screen into a 5x7 dots per character display supports 2 modes with 20x10 or 40x20 characters per screen